joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6301713/2025/08/12/liverpool-transfer-news-marc-guehi/

 **AD Mitchell practice diary: A minute-by-minute look at the WR dominating Colts camp**\
-`Colts legend and wide receivers coach Reggie Wayne on Mitchell:“The arrow’s pointing up.
+`Colts legend and wide receivers coach Reggie Wayne on Mitchell: “The arrow’s pointing up.
 I think it’s hitting right on time."`\
 https://nytimes.com/athletic/6548697/2025/08/12/colts-ad-mitchell-training-camp/

 **The Windup: An example of a good problem**\